 One event you definitely can't miss is the club fair.
 Each club on campus will have its own table.
 As you walk through the fair, you can learn about each club, sign up for the email listservs of clubs you're interested in, and scoop up freebies, like candy, T-shirts, and pens.

-“It's a good idea to at least get your name on the club [list-serv] and attend a few meetings during the first few weeks of the semester,” says Annie Pei, a senior at the University of Chicago.
+“It's a good idea to at least get your name on the club [list-serv] and attend a few meetings during the first few weeks of the semester,” says Annie Pei, a recent graduate of the University of Chicago.
 “The first few weeks as a freshman aren't super busy, so take the time to look at the different organizations and decide if they're for you.
 That way, you can get a good feel for what each club is like and you won't end up regretting not going in and trying them out.”

 Not 100 percent gung ho about a certain club?
 Sign up anyway.
 It doesn't hurt to attend the first few meetings, and you can ask to be removed from the club list-serv at any time.